Environmental Protection Agency (Ireland)

 The Environmental Protection Agency (EPA) is responsible for protecting and improving the environment as a valuable asset for the people of Ireland.
-It operates independently under the Department of the Environment, Climate and Communications.
+It operates independently under the Department of Climate, Energy and the Environment.

 History

 The EPA was founded in 1993, following the enactment of the Environmental Protection Agency Act 1992.
 In 2014, it merged with the Radiological Protection Institute of Ireland, which was itself founded in 1992.
 The present-day EPA continues the activities of both groups.

 Organisation

-The EPA operates independently under the Department of the Environment, Climate and Communications.
+The EPA operates independently under the Department of Climate, Energy and the Environment.
 It is led by an advisory committee headed by a director general.
 The current director general, Laura Burke, was appointed in 2011.

 Offices

 There are five offices which answer to the advisory committee.